-Spring is finally here again, and that means it’s time for all your spring and summer travel planning.
+Spring is finally here again, so it’s time for all your spring and summer travel planning.
 Not all vacations require a plane ticket; road trips can be a great opportunity for families to spend time together, especially if you own an RV.
 RVIA estimates there are as many as 30 million RV enthusiasts, including RV renters in the United States.
 If you’re looking to break out your RV for the warmer seasons of the year and spend some time with your family, use these 4 tips on planning the ultimate RV road trip.

 Keep your RV clean